Written by Olivia Farrow, RD, MHSc

 A PES statement is a nutrition diagnosis that is part of the nutrition care process (not to be confused with a medical diagnosis).
 It is a structured sentence that is typically a part of your chart note to help communicate your nutrition diagnosis.

-This blog post has been developed based on information retrieved from the Nutrition Care Process Reference Terminology (NCPT) Manual (2017) (1).
+This blog post has been been developed based on information retrieved from the electronic Nutrition Terminology Reference Manual (eNCPT) 2023 edition (1).

 Why do we need PES Statements?